AguaClara/Textbook/Hydraulics/Hydraulics_Intro.rst

 Backwash Weir Slot Design
 -------------------------

 The goal of the backwash weir slot is to provide close to the design flow rate to a filter while it is in backwash mode.
 To accomplish this the wide gate weir is opened and the weir slot controls the flow of water into the inlet box.
 During backwash the water level in the inlet box is much lower and thus the backwash weir slot can extend deep into the box.
 The design constraint for this slot is that it must deliver the design flow when the water level in the inlet channel is level with the broad inlet weir (no flow going to any of the other filters) and it must deliver no more than 15% excess flow when the water level in the inlet channel is at the maximum.
 The difference in water level between the two cases is :math:`H_{channel}` because this is the height of water flowing over the wide weir at the design flow rate.
 The height of the slot, :math:`H_{slot}`, is measured relative to the maximum water level in the inlet channel.

+This design will result in more water available for backwash than is absolutely needed and if it turns out that too much water is directed to this filter than the bottom of the slot can be elevated by adding a few stop logs.

 The equation is based on the sharp crested weir (Equation :eq:`Sharp_weir_Q_of_channel_depth`)

 .. math::
    :label: Flow_ratio_backwash